 The obvious solution was to get rid of Lincoln, who’d just been re-elected for another four years, and that’s exactly what happened.

 Just about everything you know about the assassination is wrong because it was a script carefully plotted out with no facts to support it, except ones that were obviously manufactured.
 You’ve been told there was an aborted attempt on Vice President Johnson that night, as well as assassinations planned on General Ulysses S. Grant and Secretary of War Stanton.
-But those allegations were concocted by perjurers, some of whom had been paid to lay down testimony implicating Confederate President Jefferson Davis, the ultimate scapegoat, just as Fidel Castro was initially designed to be the scapegoat for JFK’s assassination (hence Oswald’s mysterious bus ride to Mexico City).
+But those allegations were concocted by perjurers, some of whom had been paid to lay down testimony implicating Confederate President Jefferson Davis, the ultimate scapegoat, just as Fidel Castro was initially designed to be the scapegoat for JFK’s assassination (hence Oswald’s alleged bus ride to Mexico City).

 But the most overlooked aspect of this story was the shift in the financial center of power during Chase’s tenure.
 At the start of the Civil War, Philadelphia was the center of North American finance.
 Jay Cooke was a partner in E.W.
 Clark & Company during the Mexican War.
 By financing that war, the bank had risen to become one of the country’s most influential institutions.
 But in January 1861, Cooke and his brother-in-law created Jay Cooke & Company.
 By September of that year, the new firm was made the financial agent for all government loans and bonds, and the Civil War soon transformed it into the most powerful bank in the country.
 This was accomplished through the elevation of Cooke’s toadie Salmon Chase to the position of Secretary of Treasury.
 Cooke’s bank established branches in New York City and Washington DC during the war and prospered greatly.
 Strangely enough, however, within a decade Cooke was bankrupted through an immense railroad deal gone sour.
 In early 1874, Cooke received a letter from one of his former European executives, George B. Sargent, explaining the cause of the downfall of his once-prosperous company.
 “The negotiation of the 50 millions by the Darmstadt Bank, Sol Oppenheim and Company and Bischoffsheim and Goldsmith, was a sure and entire success had Mr. Fahnestock been at Cologne on the day agreed upon for the ratification of the contract instead of delaying the time for two days….
 The truth is, Mr. Cooke, that in the Northern Pacific business as well as in your regular business you were ruined and slaughtered by parties you believed to be your confidential friends….The second negotiation with the Union Bank of Vienna would have succeeded but for bad faith on the part of your London house.”